-Serena Williams' Reaction To Her 2018 Wimbledon Loss Is Inspirational & Full Of Class — VIDEO
+Serena Williams' Reaction To Her 2018 Wimbledon Loss Is The Definition Of Class

 On Saturday, July 14, Germany's Angelique Kerber defeated Serena Williams in straight sets to claim her first-ever Wimbledon victory.
 While it may not have been what she was expecting, Serena Williams' reaction to her 2018 Wimbledon loss was just as regal as she is.
 The athlete became a mom just 10 months ago, and was ranked at number 25 in the world upon entering the tournament — but made it all the way to the Wimbledon finals nonetheless.
 Kerber, who is 30, is currently ranked 10th.